obsproject/obs-websocket/docs/generated/protocol.md

     HotkeyNotFound = 615,
     // The specified directory was not found DirectoryNotFound = 616,
-    // The specified config item (obs_config_t) was not found.
+    // The specified config item (config_t) was not found.
 Could be section or parameter name ConfigParameterNotFound = 617,
     // The specified property (obs_properties_t) was not found PropertyNotFound = 618,
+    // The specififed key (OBS_KEY_*) was not found KeyNotFound = 619,

     // Processing the request failed unexpectedly
     RequestProcessingFailed = 700,